 Even if you already have beans, squash, chard, carrots and basil in the ground, and your plants are growing well, June is a fine time to start a second crop to have ready for another bounteous late summer harvest when the first crops of these staples have finished up.
 I usually start seeds every month, finishing sowing summer-producing vegetables

-start seeds for fall crops like all kinds of
+in late June.
+In July and August, I plant seeds for fall crops like all kinds of

 and mesclun blends,

 carrots, and asian delicacies like mild mustards,

 You can still plant flowers, too!

 Planting later crops in June also applies to flowers!
 Plant more

 nasturtiums, etc. --all of the annuals that usually burn out by late summer.
 This way, you'll have a marvelous second flush of bloom and can cut armfuls for Labor Day!